The Top Disability and Wheelchair Accessible Activities in New Zealand

 Something you can almost 100% rely on for wheelchair accessibility in New Zealand is the museums, as any new buildings or altered buildings in New Zealand legally have to have reasonable and adequate access for people with disabilities.
 With that, there’s little excuse not to see the giant squid of Te Papa, the Maori performances at the Auckland War Memorial Museum, or the realistic war scenes of the Omaka Aviation Heritage Centre.

-Learn more about the aforementioned museums and more in the 10 Best Museums in New Zealand.
+Learn more about the aforementioned museums and many others in the 10 Best Museums in New Zealand.

 13. Geothermal Parks

 See awesome displays of geysers, steaming springs, silica terraces and bubbling mud at one of the geothermal parks in New Zealand.
-Although not all of New Zealand’s geothermal parks are wheelchair-friendly, due to the varied terrain, some of the geothermal parks with the widest range of wheelchair-accessible areas include Te Puia in Rotorua (more info on Klook, KKday, Viator and Tripadvisor), Craters of the Moon in Taupo and the free Kuirau Park in Rotorua and Tokaanu Thermal Walk in Turangi.
+Although not all of New Zealand’s geothermal parks are wheelchair-friendly, due to the varied terrain, some of the geothermal parks with the widest range of wheelchair-accessible areas include Te Puia in Rotorua (more info on Klook and KKday), Craters of the Moon in Taupo and the free Kuirau Park in Rotorua and Tokaanu Thermal Walk in Turangi.

 See descriptions of these parks, as well as others, in the 8 Best Geothermal Parks in New Zealand.